CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 Total number of unique protein_coding genes (JUST by looking at gene name) = 20,056 <br>
 Total number of unique protein_coding genes (by looking at **gene name & chromosome**) = **20,075**<br>

-When reading the file in R, there are several culumns which you could find their meanings by looking at the following link provided by the GENCODE database:
+When reading the file in R, there are several columns which you could find their meanings by looking at the following link provided by the GENCODE database:
 <br>
 [https://www.gencodegenes.org/pages/data_format.html](https://www.gencodegenes.org/pages/data_format.html)
 <br>